 Economic Activities in Albania: Primary, Secondary, Tertiary, and Quaternary

-Albania, with a population of 2,777,689, is ranked 133rd in the world, just behind Armenia.
+As of 2023, Albania had a resident population of 2,402,113 according to the national census, reflecting a significant decline driven by emigration.
 Located in Southeast Europe, it covers a total area of 28,750 square kilometers, ranking 134th globally, with Solomon Islands following closely behind.

 Despite its ranking, Albania’s economy shows potential for growth and development in the coming years.